benmvp/react-workshop/08-delete-email/README.md

 # Step 8 - Delete email

-The goal of this step is to add support deleting individual emails by submitting a `DELETE` method to the API.
+The goal of this step is to add support deleting individual emails by submitting a `DELETE` method to the API as a result of user interactions.

 ## Tasks